kbd7575/data-science-repository/manufacturing_defect_detection/README.md

 # Manufacturing Defect Classification

 This project builds a classification model to predict defect status in a manufacturing environment using structured production data.
-The goal is to identify defective materials before they move downstream in the supply chain, reducing waste and improving product quality.
+The project objective is to identify defective materials before they move downstream in the supply chain.
+Early defect identification can reduce waste, improve product quality, and reduce operating cost.

 ---